-- Assault - Threatening - Possession of a Substance (as defined in the Controlled Drug and Substances Act - C.D.S.A.) - Impaired Driving (while Driver's License is suspended) - Theft, Fraud and Related Offence (while in a Position of Trust) - Convictions pertaining to illegal substances, other than for manufacture and/or trafficking - Firearm Related Offences (other than use of firearm in the commission of an offence)
+- Assault - Threatening - Possession of a Substance (specifically, as defined in the Controlled Drug and Substances Act - C.D.S.A.) - Theft, Fraud and Related Offence (applicable to a person while in a Position of Trust of Finances) - Convictions pertaining to illegal substances, other than for manufacture and/or trafficking - Firearm Related Offences (other than use of firearm in the commission of an offence)

 The acceptable window of time for the exclusion of offences as determined by the Member Partners will be 3 (three) years.
 The exclusion of time commences at the expiration of the penalty imposed by the Courts not the date of the charge or conviction.
-It is the obligation of any person subject to screening by virtue of this Policy to advise his or her organization's Professional Designate responsible for screening of a charge or conviction under any offence listed in this Policy.